Ontario Careless Driving Defence

 How Serious Is Your Careless Driving Charge?

-Select the facts that best match your situation.
-This is not legal advice, but it helps show why careless driving needs a careful assessment before you plead guilty.
+Select the facts that most closely match your situation.
+This is not legal advice — but it shows why careless driving needs a careful assessment before any guilty plea.

 Collision-Based Careless Driving